Scholarship Search Best Practices

-#1: Utilize newsletters and/or our Overall Scholarship Script.
+#1: Utilize Naviance and our CHS Scholarship Listing.

 #2: Look carefully at scholarship information on the websites of schools to which you are applying.

 Usually, in the Admissions (Prospective/Future Student) sections of the schools' websites, there will be a section specific to Financial Aid or Scholarships.
-We link to a few common area schools' websites as examples.
 Make sure you fill out any separate applications for scholarships for which you're eligible (although, many schools do not have a separate application and base everything off of your college admission application).
 We do not advertise many school-specific scholarships in our publications.

 #3: Utilize scholarship search engines.